HussainAther/philosophy/causality/emergence.md

 of these sets in a way they acquire mental or physical properties.
 The psychophysically neutral domain does not have elementary entiteis waiting to be composed, but, rather, has one overarching whole to be decomposed into its parts.
 The mental and material from a psychophysicall neutral whole causes a contextual emergence that requires a new technical explanation and a metaphysical one.

 The technical framework refers to the contextual emergence of multiplicity from unity.
 The "primordial" decomposition of an undivided whole generates different domains that gives rise to differentiations, such as the mind-matter distinction.

-In the decompositional variety of dual-aspect monism, refinement by symmetry breakdown is conceptually prior to its opposite of generalization, where the restoration of symmetries generates equivalence classes of increasing size.
-The basic undivided, psychophysically neutral reality is the trivial partition where nothing is distinguished.
-There is full symmetry and, hence, the corresponding reality is "ineffable", or "discursively inaccessible".
-Successive decompositions give rise to more and more refined partitions, where symmetries are broken and equivalence classes beome smaller and smaller.
-Phenomenal families of mental states illustrate this for the mental domain.
+The psychophysical neutral reality is the trivial, completely symmetric partiiton in which nothing is ditinguished from one another.
+We can decompose this to give rise to more and more refined partiitons in which symmetries are broke nadn equivalence classes become smaller and smaller.
+Phenomenal families of mental states emerge.

+On a metaphysical level,

 At the metaphysical level, the mental and the physical remain epistemic, but the undivided whole is added as an ontic dimension.
 This reminds one of Plato's ideas or Kant's things-in-themselves,